History of Le Moyne Dolphins men's basketball (1983–1988): Rauch arrives and Dolphins in the tournament (1987–1988)

 After a win at Hamilton, the Dolphins were riding a seven-game winning streak as they prepared to host Gannon, ranked no. 9 in Division II, in a battle for first place in the MECC on January 23.
 In a game that featured 11 lead changes and 11 ties, the Dolphins led, 76–72, after Russell Barnes hit a 15-foot jump shot with 1:26 to play.
 The Golden Knights scored on an offensive rebound to cut the lead to two points with 1:01 remaining.
 Len Rauch missed the front end of a one-and-one with 31 seconds left, but Pete Jerebko grabbed the rebound for the Dolphins, who tried to run out the clock.
 However, Gannon's Roland Shannonhouse stole the ball from David Niland and went the length of the floor for a layup to send the game to overtime.
 After Jerebko found Julius Edwards for a layup to give Le Moyne an 82–81 lead with 1:17 remaining in overtime, the Dolphins' offense sputtered, while Gannon was 6 for 6 from the free-throw line.
 Le Moyne was down, 83–82, when Gannon stole the ball from Edwards and hit a pair of free throws with 25 seconds to play.
 The Golden Knights' lead swelled to five points, after Rauch's errant pass was stolen by Gannon's Mitch Smith, who hit two more free throws with 11 seconds left.
 Scott Hicks sank a three-pointer for Le Moyne at the buzzer, but Gannon escaped with an 87–85 victory.
-Rauch just missed a tripe-double with nine points, 10 rebounds and 10 assists, but he also committed six turnovers.
+Rauch just missed a triple-double with nine points, 10 rebounds and 10 assists, but he also committed six turnovers.
 Hicks led Le Moyne with 27 points, and Jerebko scored 22.
 Barnes had 18 points and eight assists.
 The Dolphins dropped to 12–4 overall and 3–1 in MECC play.

 Freshman Len Rauch became the first Le Moyne player to record an official triple-double (since assists became a permanent official NCAA statistic in the 1983–84 season) in a 91–67 home win over Adelphi on February 6.
 Rauch finished with 18 points, 19 rebounds and 10 assists.
 Pete Jerebko scored 28 points, shooting 6 for 8 from three-point range, to lead the Dolphins, who improved to 16–4 overall and 5–1 in MECC play with their fourth straight win.
 A few days later, Le Moyne learned that sophomore walk-on Tim Smith would miss the rest of the season, because of a detached retina in his right eye.

 Following a 78–71 road win at Philadelphia Textile, which improved the Dolphins' record to 17–4 overall and 6–1 in MECC play, Le Moyne was ranked no. 16 in the NCAA Division II poll on February 15.
 It was the Dolphins' first appearance in a major poll since finishing the 1964–65 season no. 14 in the United Press International (UPI) small college coaches' poll.